- About Us

 The Oregon Sea Grant Scholars Program has focused on broadening participation and diversity by restructuring our recruitment and review processes to be more equitable.
-Our intent is to be more inclusive of applicants from various cultural, ethnic, and socioeconomic backgrounds with unique lived experiences, skills and interests; including applicants that may have had fewer opportunities in the marine and coastal field.
+Our intent is to be more inclusive of applicants from various cultural, ethnic, and socioeconomic backgrounds with unique lived experiences, skills, and interests, including applicants who may have had fewer opportunities in the marine and coastal field.
 In line with the initiative, applicants will have the opportunity to demonstrate how their experience with diverse stakeholder groups and communities might apply to this scholarship, and how they think this scholarship will advance their long-term career goals.

-The Robert E. Malouf Studies Scholarship is for graduate students – enrolled in a Masters/professional or Ph.D. program in any discipline at any college or university physically located in Oregon – whose emphasis of study is marine-related.
-Student’s research must align with Oregon Sea Grant’s mission and focus on Oregon’s coastal communities and ecosystems.
-Masters/professional degree students must be in the first year, or just beginning the second year, of their degree program at the time of award (September 2018).
+The Robert E. Malouf Marine Studies Scholarship is for graduate students – enrolled in a master's/professional or Ph.D. program in any discipline at any college or university physically located in Oregon – whose emphasis of study is marine-related.
+Students’ research must align with Oregon Sea Grant’s mission and focus on Oregon’s coastal communities and ecosystems.
+Master's/professional degree students must be in the first year, or just beginning the second year, of their degree program at the time of award (September 2018).
 Ph.D. students can be in the first, second, or just beginning the third year of their degree program at the time of award (September 2018).
-If you are unsure of your eligibility, we encourage you to contact Mary Pleasant at Oregon Sea Grant before putting your application together to discuss and clarify your eligibility: email@example.com.
-If you have applied before, did not receive the scholarship, and are still within the eligibility requirements, we recommend applying again.
+If you are unsure of your eligibility, we encourage you to contact Sarah Kolesar at Oregon Sea Grant before putting your application together to discuss and clarify your eligibility: email@example.com.
+If you have applied before did not receive the scholarship, and are still within the eligibility requirements, we recommend applying again.
 Students of color, American Indians, non-traditional students, and those from other diverse backgrounds are strongly encouraged to apply.

-The 2018-2019 award amount is not to exceed $10,800 dispersed in 12 monthly payments of $900 beginning September, 2018.
+The 2018-2019 award amount is not to exceed $10,800, disbursed in 12 monthly payments of $900 beginning September, 2018.
 The scholarship is for one year and is not renewable; no individual will receive the scholarship more than once.

 The scholarship may be used for tuition, supplies, research, travel for field work, attendance at professional and academic meetings, or general living expenses.
 How funds are used is at the discretion of the recipient.

 Incomplete and late applications and applications that do not follow the formatting guidelines will not be considered.
-A complete application will include the following 4-5 elements:
+A complete application will include the following five elements: